in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ### Debugging Zuul Problems

-First make sure you understand how Zuul works:

-When you send a request to Zuul with URL `http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR`
-- First thing Zuul does is find the url from eureka for currency-exchange-service.
-- And then it would send the request to the currency-exchange-service with URL /currency-exchange/from/EUR/to/INR.

-Here's the logic in a generic way - When you send a request to http://localhost:8765/app-name/url-path, logic in Zuul is simple:
-- Find LOCATION for app-name from naming server
-- Send request to LOCATION/url-path

-Make sure you using the right url - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000

 Here are the things you can check

+First of all ensure you are using the recommended versions of Spring Boot (`<version>2.1.3.RELEASE</version>`) and Spring Cloud (`<spring-cloud.version>Greenwich.RC2</spring-cloud.version>`) with all the four applications - netflix-eureka-naming-server, currency-exchange-service, currency-conversion-service and netflix-zuul-api-gateway-server.

 (1) Make sure that you have this configured in `application.properties` of currency-exchange-service, currency-conversion-service and netflix-zuul-api-gateway-server `eureka.client.service-url.default-zone=http://localhost:8761/eureka`

 (2) Make sure that name of the currency-exchange-service application matches the path in the url. http://localhost:8765/`currency-exchange-service`/currency-exchange/from/EUR/to/INR /currency-exchange-service/src/main/resources/application.properties
 ```
 spring.application.name=currency-exchange-service
 ```

 (3) Make sure that you are able to execute the URLs `http://localhost:8000/currency-exchange/from/EUR/to/INR` and http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10

 (4) Does this URL work - http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR?

-(5) Do you have these right in CurrencyExchangeServiceProxy (a) `@FeignClient(name="netflix-zuul-api-gateway-server")` (b) `@RibbonClient(name="currency-exchange-service")` (c) `@GetMapping("/currency-exchange-service/currency-exchange/from/{from}/to/{to}")`
+(5) Do you have these right in CurrencyExchangeServiceProxy

+   (a) `@FeignClient(name="netflix-zuul-api-gateway-server")`

+   (b) `@RibbonClient(name="currency-exchange-service")`

+   (c) `@GetMapping("/currency-exchange-service/currency-exchange/from/{from}/to/{to}")`

    (d) Path Variables are explicitly defined with keys from and to as in `(@PathVariable("from") String from, @PathVariable("to") String to)`

-You can try the following!

-(1) Make sure that all the applications are up and running.

-(2) Compare the code against the code here - https://github.com/in28minutes/in28minutes.com/blob/master/_posts/2017-10-16-spring-micro-services.md#step-34---setting-up-zuul-api-gateway-between-microservice-invocations​

-(3) Post the details requested below if you are unable to resolve it.

-Details
-a) Log that you see
-b) the code from ​CurrencyExchangeServiceProxy.java, ZuulLoggingFilter ,NetflixZuulApiGatewayServerApplication, CurrencyConversionController, /netflix-zuul-api-gateway-server/src/main/resources/application.properties

-Here's the checklist
-1) Make sure you stop all the servers
-2) Make sure you import step34 versions of all the four components - currency-conversion-service, currency-exchange-service, netflix-eureka-naming-server, netflix-zuul-api-gateway-server
+If everything is fine

-3) Make sure you start the services in this order a)netflix-eureka-naming-server b)netflix-zuul-api-gateway-server c)currency-exchange-service
+(1) Make sure you start the services in this order (a) netflix-eureka-naming-server  (b) netflix-zuul-api-gateway-server (c)currency-exchange-service (d)currency-conversion-service

-  d)currency-conversion-service
-4) Make sure all the components are registered with naming server.
+(2) Make sure all the components are registered with naming server.

-5) Give a minute of warm up time!
+(3) Give a minute of warm up time!

-6) If you get an error once, execute it again after a minute
+(4) If you get an error once, execute it again after 10 minutes

+If you still get an error, Post

+(1) Screenshot of services registration with Eureka

+(2) Responses from all the 4 URLs - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000, http://localhost:8000/currency-exchange/from/EUR/to/INR, http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR and http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10

+(3) Start up logs of the each of the components to understand what's happening in the background!

-7) If you still get an error, post the logs of the each of the components to understand what's happening in the background!
+(4) If you still get an error, post the logs of the each of the components to understand what's happening in the background!

+(5) What was the last working state of the application?
+Explain in Detail.

+(6) Post the version of Spring Boot and Spring Cloud You are Using.

+(7) Post Code for all the components listed below:

 ##### /currency-conversion-service/src/main/java/com/in28minutes/microservices/currencyconversionservice/CurrencyExchangeServiceProxy.java Modified
 New Lines